 Utilities - A traditional farmhouse might not have central heating, insulated windows and doors (i.e. double glazing), a gas supply coming from the street, an electric supply, telephone line and/or running water whereby the owner uses wood for fire/central heating, a gas bottle for a gas supply and a man-made well for water (usually piped into the house).
 They might use a mobile phone, if a signal is available in their area, instead of a landline.

-A recently installed (not yet complete) street connected gas pipe in a village house
+A recently installed (unfinished) street connected gas pipe in a village house

 Community Tax - In many villages around Hungary the local council has the right to charge a council tax.
 However, many do not as they prefer to charge a minimal community tax (Helyi Adó) instead; which can be as little as 2,000 HUF per month.